 The tough part…

-About all of this is that most of the decisions that a life insurance underwriter will make based on your Endometriosis will tend to be rather “subjective”.
-This is why we wanted to take a moment and describe what Endometriosis is as well as highlight some of the most common symptoms that a life insurance underwriter will be looking for.
+Most life insurance underwriters’ decisions based on your Endometriosis will tend to be somewhat “subjective.”
+This is why we wanted to take a moment to describe Endometriosis and highlight some of the most common symptoms that a life insurance underwriter will be looking for.

-Endometriosis is a frequently painful medical condition where tissue similar to the tissue that is normally found within a woman’s uterus (or endometrium) grows outside the uterus.
-This growth is will usually involve one’s ovaries, fallopian tubes, or the connective tissue that lines one’s pelvis.
+Endometriosis is a frequently painful medical condition where tissue similar to the tissue generally found within a woman’s uterus (or endometrium) grows outside the uterus.
+This growth usually involves one’s ovaries, fallopian tubes, or the connective tissue that lines one’s pelvis.

 Common symptoms may include: